Road train: Europe

 In Finland, Sweden, Germany, the Netherlands, Denmark, Belgium, and some roads in Norway, trucks with trailers are allowed to be 25.25 m long.
 In Finland, a length of 34.5 m has been allowed since January 2019.
 In Sweden, this length has been allowed on several major roads, including all of E4, since August 2023.
-34.5 meters allows two 40 foot containers.
+34.5 metres allows two 40 foot containers.

 Elsewhere in the European Union, the limit is 18.75 m (Norway allows 19.5 m).
 The trucks are of a cab-over-engine design, with a flat front and a high floor about 1.2 m above ground.
-Scandinavia countries is less densely populated than most of the rest of the EU, and travel distances there, especially in Finland and Sweden, are long.
+Scandinavian countries are less densely populated than most of the rest of the EU, and travel distances there, especially in Finland and Sweden, are long.
 Until the late 1960s, vehicle length was unlimited, giving rise to long vehicles to cost effectively handle goods.
 As traffic increased, truck lengths became more of a concern and they were limited, albeit at a more generous level than in the rest of Europe.

 In the United Kingdom in 2009, a two-year desk study of Longer Heavier Vehicles (LHVs), including up to 11-axle, 34 m long, 82 t combinations, ruled out all road-train-type vehicles for the foreseeable future.